lidchen/pomotodo/readme.md

 # Pomotodo

 Pomotodo is a simple pomodoro-style task app with user authentication, task management, and focus/break timer support.
+The web app is deployed on a server and can be accessed at http://48.210.66.163/pomotodo/.

 The project is split into two parts: